-- Navy blue sweat-shirts with embroidered Barrington logo. - Yellow or navy polo shirts with embroidered Barrington logo. - Navy blue cardigan with embroidered Barrington logo. - Navy blue fleeces with embroidered Barrington logo. - Navy blue trousers for boys or girls, shorts for summer. - Navy blue pinafore or skirt and blue or yellow gingham summer dress. - PE Navy shorts and yellow or pale blue T-shirts with Barrington logo. - PE Bags and Book Bags (Navy with School logo) - A sun hat is required for summer.
+- Navy blue sweat-shirts with embroidered Barrington logo. - Yellow or navy polo shirts with embroidered Barrington logo. - Navy blue cardigan with embroidered Barrington logo. - Navy blue fleeces with embroidered Barrington logo. - Navy blue trousers, or shorts for summer. - Navy blue pinafore or skirt and blue or yellow gingham summer dress. - PE Navy shorts and pale blue T-shirts with Barrington logo. - Book Bags (Navy with School logo) and a drawstring PE Bag - A sun hat is required for summer.

 Children may wear a watch and ONE pair stud earrings if parents consider them responsible enough to do so.
-Earrings MUST be removed for PE.
+Earrings MUST be removed for PE for your child' safety and children must be able to remove their earrings for themselves.
 Please note that nail polish is not allowed to be worn at school.